 The Cambridge IGCSE™ Computer Science syllabus update is out now, ready for first examination in 2023.
 What does this mean for your teaching?
 Here, Shruthi Satheesh takes a look at:

 - Improvements in the new syllabus

 - Suggested teaching strategies

-Meet the author!
-Shruthi Satheesh is hosting a live webinar with Kognity on the Cambridge IGCSE™ Computer Science syllabus update.
-Join us on November 11th to learn about the changes in more detail and to ask Shruthi your questions – register here!
+Shruthi recently hosted a webinar with Kognity on the Cambridge IGCSE™ Computer Science syllabus update.
+To learn about the changes in more detail, watch the recording!

 Cambridge IGCSE™ Computer Science for 2023

 I hope by now you’ve had a chance to get your hands dirty with the new syllabus (FE2023), but if you haven’t yet, that’s alright too.
 Here I’ll provide you with a quick snapshot of what’s new, what has changed and what you will need to look out for in the updated Cambridge IGCSE Computer Science syllabus.